Every loves making money in a short period of time. But scalping strategies are not the way to do it for new traders.

-Scalping is a trading style that involves buying and selling shares in a very short period of time, usually minutes or seconds, and take very small gains over and over again.
-I know there are successful traders who scalp, but it shouldn’t be the core of anyone’s trading strategy, especially if you are new.
-Here’s why you shouldn’t be scalper:
+Scalping is a trading style that involves buying and selling shares in a very short period of time, usually minutes or seconds, and taking very small gains over and over again.
+I know there are successful traders who scalp, but it shouldn’t be the core of anyone’s trading strategy, especially if new.
+Here’s why you shouldn’t be a scalper:

 The Scalping Mentality

-Almost nothing is better than making $500 in 30 seconds.
-Most scalpers use large size to capitalize on small market movements.
-Stocks usually trade back and forth, so it makes sense to them since you don’t want to be in a stock that’s going against you.
+Scalpers use large size to capitalize on small market movements.
+Stocks usually trade back and forth, so it makes sense to them since you don’t want to be in a stock that might go against you.

 The actual justification for this style of trading is that these traders are scared of being in a losing trade.
 They are afraid that they could be wrong on a trade and having the trade going against them.
-To avoid having the pain of trade go against them, they take a small gain as soon as the market goes against them.
+To avoid having the pain of trade go against them, they take a small gain to avoid dealing with that possibility.

 The issue with scalping isn’t just that it has a low probability of making money in the long run.
-The issue is that after commissions, taxes, and other trading fees.
-It is a very stressful trading style, and it can really punish you if your risk management is bad.
+The issue is that after commissions, taxes, and other trading fees, it makes profitability very difficult.
+Not only that, it is a very stressful trading style, and it can really punish you if your risk management is bad.
+One big loss sets you back weeks to months:

 It is so easy to get into the “add, add, add” mentality when you are a scalper.
 “It will come back”, are most scalpers last words.
-9/10 the stock comes back and you get away with it.
+9/10 the stock comes back when you average down and you get away with it.
 The one time it doesn’t, weeks and months worth of gains are wiped out.
-Most successful scalping strategies are executed by computers and speed-wise you don’t stand a chance competing with them.
+Most successful scalping strategies are executed by computers these days and speed-wise you don’t stand a chance competing with them.

 Commissions Eat You Alive

-This is especially true if you have a smaller account, and you’re day trading at one of the offshore brokers like Suretrader (I can guess at least half of the people reading this are under PDT!).
+This is especially true if you have a smaller account, and you’re day trading an offshore broker.
 This is what it looks like when scalping goes wrong:

 Make More Money By Doing Less